-- 2006 Central Asia Gold AB (CAG) acquires OOO Kopylovsky and the Kopylovskoye license. - Kopylovskoye AB is founded as a subsidiary to CAG and becomes the owner of OOO Kopylovsky. - 2008 Acquisition of the Prodolny and Kavkaz licenses.
+- 2006 Central Asia Gold AB (CAG) acquires OOO Kopylovsky and the Kopylovskoye license. - 2007 Kopylovskoye AB is founded as a subsidiary to CAG and becomes the owner of 000 Kopylovsky. - 2008 Acquisition of the Prodolny and Kavkaz licenses.
 Exploration activities for the Kopylovskoye project commenced.
-Kopylovskoye AB shares are distributed to CAG's shareholders in a spin off and becomes an independent company. - 2009 Exploration and development work continues following positive results from an evaluation made by SRK Consulting. - 2010 Acquistion of the Krasny, Pravovesenny and Vostochnaya licenses.
-The Company is listed on Nasdaq First North Stockholm. - Acquisition of the Takhtykan license.
+Kopylovskoye AB shares are distributed to CAG's shareholders in a spin off and the former becomes an independent company. - Acquistion of the Krasny, Pravovesenny and Vostochnaya licenses.
+The Company is listed on Nasdaq First North Stockholm. - 2011 Acquisition of the Takhtykan license.
 The Company changes name to Kopy Goldfields AB.
 The Company publishes its first international mineral resource report in accordance with JORC for the Kopylovskoye deposit.
 Eldorado Gold Corp becomes a major shareholder in Kopy Goldfields.
-The Krasny license shows substantial gold contents and grades. - Acquisition of the Purpolskaya and Verkhnyaya Orlovka licenses as well as six licenses in the Maly-Patom area of Lena Goldfields, covering a total area of 1,852 km2.
-The company reports an international mineral resource report according to JORC for Krasny. - Updated JORC report for Krasny.
-A scoping study for Krasny indicates favourable conditions for open pit mining of 60 koz gold/year during 18 years.
-Two licenses, Kavkaz and Prodolny, are sold for MRUB 50 in cash (approx. MSEK 10).
-A letter of intent is signed with the Russian gold producer GV Gold regarding the Krasny license. - Two licenses, Purpolskaya and Verkhnyaya Orlovka, are returned to the Russian state as they are considered as being too early in the exploration stage.
-A joint venture is formed with GV Gold to take Krasny to production.
+The Krasny license shows substantial gold contents and grades. - Acquisition of the Purpolskaya and Verkhnyaya Orlovka licenses 2012 as well as six licenses in the Maly-Patom area of Lena Goldfields, covering a total area of 1,852 km2.
+The company reports an international mineral resource report according to JORC for Krasny. - First resource estimation in accordance with JORC for Krasny.
+A scoping study for Krasny indicates favorable conditions for open pit mining.
+Two licenses, Kavkaz and Prodolny, are sold for MRUB 50 in cash (approx. MSEK 10). - A joint venture is formed with the Russian gold producer GV Gold to take Krasny to production.
 According to the agreement, GV Gold invests MUSD 9 for a 51 per cent stake of the licenses.
-Step 1 of a new, joint exploration program on Krasny is initiated. - Step 2 of the joint exploration program for Krasny is initiated.
+Step 1 of a new, joint exploration program on Krasny is initiated. - Step 2 of the exploration program for Krasny started.
 The results from step 1 and 2 are used for mineral resource reports according to GKZ and JORC, as well as for production planning.

-Test results from metallurgical processing tests indicate that the same technology can be used for both the oxidised ore and the primary ore with an estimated gold recovery of 90 per cent for the primary ore and 78-79 per cent for the oxidised ore.
+Test results indicate that the same technology can be used for both the oxidized ore and the primary ore with an estimated gold recovery of 90 per cent for the primary ore and 78-79 per cent for the oxidized ore.